-Press the LOAD/ EJT button and the button with the corresponding number where the CD is being loaded.
-After the radio displays "load" insert the CD into the player.
+Press the LOAD/ EJT button and the pushbutton with the corresponding number where the CD is being loaded.
+The radio will display PLEASE WAIT and prompt when to INSERT

+DISC.
+After the radio displays "INSERT DISC" insert the CD into the player.

-Radio display will show "loading" when it is being loaded.
+The radio display will show "LOADING DISC" when the disc is loading.